Ford Thunderbird (third generation): 1962

+The 1962 model year saw strong sales figures of 78,011 units (including 9,884 convertibles).

+A high-performance option for 1962 added "tripower" – three 2-barrel carburetors – to a higher-compression version of the 390 engine.
+It used 406 heads as well as the same carburetors that were found on the high-performance 406-powered Ford Galaxie, but with a modified version of the intake manifold to allow for proper air flow under the engine.
+This special engine code (VIN engine code M) option was quietly discontinued halfway through the mid 1963 production run.

+Also introduced in 1962 was the Landau model, with a vinyl roof and simulated S-bars on the rear pillars.
+This was the beginning of the 1960s/1970s fashion for vinyl roof treatments, and a vinyl roof remained a popular Thunderbird feature for the next 20 years.

-1962 saw strong sales figures of 78,011 units (including 9,884 convertibles) and the introduction of the Thunderbird Sports Roadster.
-The Sports Roadster was a limited production version of the convertible which added 48 spoke Kelsey-Hayes designed wire wheels, special badges to the front fenders and a passenger side grab bar to the front dashboard.
+In addition, the 1962 model year saw the introduction of the Thunderbird Sports Roadster, a limited production version of the convertible which added 48 spoke Kelsey-Hayes designed wire wheels, special badges to the front fenders and a passenger side grab bar to the front dashboard.
 The most striking addition to the Sports Roadster was a fiberglass tonneau cover which covered the back seat of the car and created a two seater appearance.
-1,427 Sports Roadsters were produced in 1962, including 120 models with the special M Code option noted below.
-Early models suffered from problems related to their specially-designed wire wheels.
+1,427 Sports Roadsters were produced in 1962, including 120 models with the special M Code option.
+Early models suffered from problems related to their specially designed wire wheels.
 The problem was quickly corrected when Elvis Presley was involved in an accident in which one of the Kelsey-Hayes wheels collapsed during hard turning.

-Another addition for 1962 was a special engine code (VIN engine code M) which added a "tripower" or three two barrel setup to a higher compression version of the 390 engine.
-This engine used 406 heads as well as the same carburetors that were found on the high performance 406 powered Ford Galaxie but with a modified version of the intake manifold to allow for proper air flow under the engine.
-The engine option was quietly discontinued halfway through the mid 1963 production run.

-Also introduced in 1962 was the Landau model, with a vinyl roof and simulated S-bars on the rear pillars.
-This was the beginning of the 1960s/1970s fashion for vinyl roof treatments, and a vinyl roof was a popular Thunderbird feature for the next 20 years.

 1963

 Changes for 1963 were relatively mild.
-Some additions to the option list included vacuum assisted door locks and an AM/FM radio; an AM radio and a remote driver's side mirror became standard.
-1963's sale numbers were down at 63,313 units.
+An AM radio and a remote driver's side mirror became standard, while vacuum assisted door locks and an AM/FM radio were added as options.

+That year's sale numbers were somewhat down, at 63,313 units.
 The Landau became the second most important model after the standard hardtop, at 12,193 sold.
-Landaus added simulated wood grain trim to go along with the landau top.
-In addition a Limited Edition "Principality of Monaco" Landau model was introduced.
+Landaus added simulated wood grain interior trim to go along with the landau top.
+In addition, a Limited Edition "Principality of Monaco" Landau model was introduced.
 This Maroon vinyl roof with Corinthian White exterior body with a white leather interior, dark red carpeting with rosewood dashboard applique instead of the stainless steel insert was personalized with a plaque displaying the owner's name and the car's limited production number, was limited to and sold only 2,000 units.
 Only 5,913 convertibles and 455 Sports Roadsters sold, indicating a decline in convertible popularity at the time.